wshanks/Zutilo/README.md

 The latest source code for Zutilo is maintained on [GitHub](https://github.com/willsALMANJ/Zutilo "Zutilo's GitHub page").
 Issues and patches can be submitted there.

+Efforts will be taken to fulfill requests for locales of Zutilo in languages other than English.

 Log of Important Zutilo Changes
 -------------------------------
 This section is not a complete log of changes to Zutilo.
 It will include any major changes to Zutilo's functionality or added features.
 If something breaks on an upgrade of Zutilo, try looking in this section for an explanation.